Physics-informed graph neural networks for flow field estimation in carotid arteries: Introduction

 Alternatively, information about patient-specific hemodynamics can be obtained in-silico via computational fluid dynamics (CFD) based on anatomical computed tomography (CT)~\cite{LiOuyang2024} or MRI~\cite{TaylorPetersen2023}.
 CFD simulation based on 3D vascular models extracted from anatomical imaging is a powerful tool to estimate hemodynamic quantities in-silico.
 CFD allows for accurate, physics-conforming blood flow estimation.
 Its downside are long runtimes and high computational demand, as well as sensitivity to modelling choices, such as discretisation and boundary conditions, making it difficult to compare results across practitioners.
 Indeed, it has been shown that there is high variability across CFD simulations performed by different research groups~\cite{ValenSendstadBergersen2018}.
 This underlines the fact that while being a powerful model for blood flow estimation, CFD is not comparable to in-vivo measurement and must be validated via reference measurements, like 4D flow MRI.
 These limitations can be prohibitive for widespread use in clinical practice.

 In this work, we aim to address the individual shortcomings of 4D flow MRI and CFD by creating an in-silico surrogate model for hemodynamic flow field estimation.
 Based on the observation that hemodynamics largely depend on artery shape and flow conditions, we propose a machine learning model that estimates patient-specific blood flow from personalised 3D vascular models.
 We demonstrate this approach in the carotid artery and train our machine learning model on 4D flow measurements in the carotid bifurcation of 234 subjects.
-We employ a powerful class of neural networks based on the PointNet++ architecture, which has been shown to excel at dealing with large point clouds~\cite{ZhangMao2023,MoralesFerezMill2021}.
-Similarly as in CFD simulation~\cite{LopesPuga2020}, our machine-learning-based flow predictions are conditioned on patient-specific boundary conditions.
+We employ a powerful class of neural networks based on the PointNet++ architecture, which has been shown to excel at dealing with large point clouds~\cite{ZhangMao2023,MoralesFerezMill2021}. {Notably, the model processes data in the form of point clouds rather than meshes to avoid overfitting to vertex connectivity and to overcome restrictions in receptive field.} Similarly as in CFD simulation~\cite{LopesPuga2020}, our machine-learning-based flow predictions are conditioned on patient-specific boundary conditions.
 Once trained, our model can quickly produce flow field estimates for vascular anatomy based on boundary conditions that can be cheaply obtained, e.g., via the widely available Doppler ultrasound.
 An overview of our method is provided in Fig.~\ref{fig:overview}.